Back Discover Easter Week in Asturias

 Easter Week in Oviedo/Uviéu has a great tradition, and in addition to the religious events typical of these dates, there is a wide cultural and gastronomic offer, with the famous "Bocados del Cofrade" as the protagonists.

-On Palm Sunday the palms take centre stage, filling the stalls of El Fontán market from days before along with the laurel branches, and it is quite a spectacle to take a stroll around this place.
+On Palm Sunday, the palms take centre stage, filling the stalls of the El Fontán market from days before along with the laurel branches, and it is quite a spectacle to take a stroll around this place.
 From that moment until Easter, different processions are held in the city, whose origin dates back to the 16th century, although throughout history there have been periods of decline and even suspension, with a recovery and boom beginning in the 90s of the 20th century.
 There are currently 9 processions.

 Gijón/Xixón